Saurabh750/Saurabh750/README.md

 - 👋 Hi, I’m @Saurabh750
-- 👀 I’m interested in Machine Learning, NLP.
+- 👀 I have a strong interest in mathematics and in understanding how various machine learning algorithms function.
+Special Interests: ML, Deep Learning, NLP.
-- 🌱 I’m currently learning various ML algorithms for time-series forecasting
+- 🌱 I’m currently learning many things: CUDA, trying to implement algorithms from scratch by reading research papers.
+End goal is to try to speed up these algorithms using CUDA.
+- I have prior experience with Fine-tuning, RAG, Prompt engineering.
+Quite a bit experience with containerization too.
-- 📫 How to reach me : Send a mail to saurabhpage1@gmail.com
+- 📫 I am actively looking for (Research-focused) MLE, Data Scientist roles.
+How to reach me : Send a mail to saurabhpage1@gmail.com
+- I am 24.
+Outside work, I love running and weight-training.
+Planning to run a HM ^^

 <!---
 Saurabh750/Saurabh750 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.